brianbuccola/brianbuccola.github.io/work.md

 ## Journal Articles

 - Brian Buccola.
 2016.
-A new defense of a classic semantics for bare numerals.
-In preparation. ([email me][email] for a copy)
+[A new defense of a classic semantics for bare numerals][jos-lb].
+Submitted.

 - Brian Buccola, Manuel Križ, and Emmanuel Chemla.
 2016.
 [Conceptual alternatives][cog-lb].
 Submitted.